Bias correction of satellite and reanalysis products for daily rainfall occurrence and intensity: Discussion

-SREs are known to struggle with the accurate detection of heavy and violent rainfall events \citep{Yang2016, Mekonnen2023, ZambranoBigiarini2017, Ageet2022}.
-This challenge, as recent work by \citet{Li2023} has shown, often persists even after BC.
-Our results corroborate this, indicating that, with the notable exception of ENACTS, the applied BC methods did not significantly improve SREs' ability to detect these extreme events.
-For ENACTS data, however, nearly all methods enhanced the detection of heavy and violent rainfall events across almost all stations (Tables~\ref{tab:heavy_rain} and \ref{tab:violent_rain}).
-Conversely, most BC methods decreased the POD at Moorings, a station which is likely not included in ENACTS.
-Future work should specifically target these extreme events. \citet{Chen2010} demonstrated an approach where numerous meteorological variables were used to first develop a rain or no-rain classifier, followed by regression models applied exclusively to wet days.
+The difficulty in accurately detecting heavy and violent rainfall events is a well-documented limitation of SREs~\cite{Yang2016, Mekonnen2023, ZambranoBigiarini2017, Ageet2022}.
+This limitation stems from the fundamental discrepancy between their areal estimates and point-based rain gauge measurements.
+Furthermore, recent evidence indicates that this challenge is resilient, often persisting even after BC techniques are applied~\cite{Li2023}.
+Our results corroborate this, indicating that, with the notable exception of ENACTS (which needs further investigation), the applied BC methods did not significantly improve SREs' ability to detect these events.
+The persistent low detection skill for heavy and violent rainfall (POD $\le 0.2$) across most BC methods has significant implications for flood-related applications.
+A low POD for these events would result in a failure to trigger flood warnings.
+Consequently, while the bias-corrected SREs evaluated here show improved mean performance, they should be used with extreme caution in flash-flood forecasting or urban drainage modeling.
+Future work should specifically target these extreme events. ~\citet{Chen2010} demonstrated an approach where numerous meteorological variables were used to first develop a rain or no-rain classifier, followed by regression models applied exclusively to wet days.
 Building upon this, future research could focus on creating models specifically designed to identify heavy and violent rainfall days.
 Subsequently, regression models could be applied to these classified events to bias-correct their intensities.
-Existing research already shows promise in classifying such events. \citet{Yang2019} investigated the temporal clustering of heavy precipitation events in Europe using reanalysis datasets, revealing that these events indeed exhibit clustering patterns that reanalysis products effectively reproduce.
+Existing research already shows promise in classifying such events. ~\citet{Yang2019} investigated the temporal clustering of heavy precipitation events in Europe using reanalysis datasets, revealing that these events indeed exhibit clustering patterns that reanalysis products effectively reproduce.
 The inclusion of diverse meteorological variables, similar to those in these studies, will likely provide strong signals for successfully classifying these critical events.